 To best serve the needs and promote the success of its clients, the firm's Student Practice Group has broad expertise in:

-Title IX has taken center stage on a number of fronts.
-Long before the national attention, Lozano Smith’s Title IX Impact Team was formed as a specialized group dedicated to the pressing issues faced by school districts.
-From athletics to sexual violence, this team advises, trains, and educates clients on the various components of Title IX – from prevention and mitigation to investigation and response.
-The Title IX Impact Team draws from multiple practice groups and focuses to streamline advice and counsel.
+Lozano Smith’s Title IX Practice Area is comprised of specialists dedicated to the pressing issues faced clients.
+From athletics to sexual violence, this team advises, trains, and educates clients on the various components of Title IX – from prevention and mitigation to investigations resulting in disciplinary action.
 Areas in which the group provides advice and training include: